 Above: Fuyu persimmons, with stainless steel screws for attachment.

 There is one distinct disadvantage to making hoshigaki Stateside.
 With very few exceptions, persimmons in the US are sold without a piece of stalk attached.
-That firm little handle is where, traditionally, the twine to hang them would be attached.
+That firm little handle is where, traditionally, the twine to hang them would be tied.
 We improvise.
-I have used two methods: One is to insert a stainless steel (never galvanized) screw into the calyx at the top of the fruit.
+I use two methods: One is to insert a stainless steel (never galvanized) screw into the calyx at the top of the fruit.
 It provides an anchor for the string, and does not pull out when the persimmons are suspended (a substantial persimmon can be weighty).

 When the hoshigaki are dry I remove the screws, wash them, and save them for the following season.